Licensing information

 For specific Repls, we may offer features to allow users to change the default license.
 For example, we might enable the ability to earn or to pay in Cycles for rights in a Repl, or for access to specific features or digital items.

-Content in a private Repl and private Team is licensed to Replit on a platform basis under the Terms of Service.
+Content in a private Repl in a Team or personal context is licensed to Replit on a platform basis under the Terms of Service.

 If you would like to attach your own license to the code, we recommend you include the license as a (code) comment or a readme.txt file, as part of the Repl.